 CUSTOMIZED LISTINGS PACKAGES and non-profit rates are available.
 Print listings also appear online, in the Newsstand digital edition, and on our mobile app.
 For information about listing on the Artscope mobile app or Newsstand: firstname.lastname@example.org.

 After purchasing a listing or classifieds spot, email firstname.lastname@example.org with the subject heading as “Listing (Name of Organization)” or “Classified (Name of Organization).”

 Website tile ads include a 1.5″ x 1.5″ image on the footer of our website page template.

 An Artscope Online ad is up to 25 words in length and an image (96 dpi).
-Zine ads appear on every article posted in the online content section of the website, as well as the homepage.
+Artscope Online ads appear on every article posted in the online content section of the website, as well as the homepage.

 To purchase, click the appropriate shopping cart button below: